 Gym

-The campus holds a state of the art gym facility at the ground floor of the Burma Road accommodation block.
+The campus has a state-of-the-art gym on the ground floor of the Burma Road accommodation block.

 Laundry Services

-At some point as a student you will have to learn how to do laundry.
-There are three laundrettes on campus which run on paid Circuit Laundry machines.
-You pay a small fee to wash and dry your clothes and at some point you will probably pay £2 to wash your clothes and then realise once the machine locks you forgot to put detergent in, this is normal.
-There are guides on how to use the machines online and if you download the University of Winchester app you can check for machine availability, and tell when your washing is ready to come out of the machine from the comfort of your room.
+As a student, you will have to learn how to do laundry.
+There are three laundrettes on campus, which run on paid Circuit Laundry machines.
+You pay a small fee to wash and dry your clothes, and at some point, you will probably pay £2 to wash your clothes and then realise once the machine locks, you forgot to put detergent in; this is normal.
+There are guides on how to use the machines online, and if you download the University of Winchester app, you can check for machine availability and tell when your washing is ready to come out of the machine from the comfort of your room.

 Libraries

-The University of Winchester has two libraries, the Martial Rose Library on main campus, and the West Downs Learning Centre on the West Downs campus (just up the hill).
-Both of these libraries are open 24/7 excluding holidays and can be accessed with your student card outside of staffed hours.
+The University of Winchester has two libraries, the Martial Rose Library on the main campus and the West Downs Learning Centre on the West Downs campus (just up the hill).
+Both libraries are open 24/7, excluding holidays, and can be accessed with your student card outside of staffed hours.

-You can book computers and study rooms or find one thats free when you arrive, with the new West Downs centre now open there are an abundance of places to sit and study.
+You can book computers and study rooms or find one free when you arrive.
+With the new West Downs centre now open, many places exist to sit and study.

 The Student Union

-The student union is here for you throughout your studies and makes sure you have everything you need while you are a student from friendly socials to legal advice.
-Winchester’s student union is housed in one of the largest buildings on main campus, The King Alfred Centre (but mostly referred to as the SU building).
-This four story building has so much to offer in terms of study space, food, and entertainment.
+The student union is here for you throughout your studies and ensures you have everything you need as a student, from friendly socials to legal advice.
+Winchester’s student union is housed in one of the most significant buildings on the main campus, The King Alfred Centre (mostly referred to as the SU building).
+This four-story building has much to offer regarding study space, food, and entertainment.

 Fourth Floor:

-• The P&G Wells Bookshop, where you can pick up a book from Winchester professors or other helpful textbooks.
+- The P&G Wells Bookshop is where you can pick up a book from Winchester professors or other helpful textbooks.

-• The Learning Cafe, a study space filled with comfy chairs and computers as well as a cafe serving hot and cold drinks, open for studying 24/7.
+- The Learning Cafe, a study space filled with comfy chairs and computers and a cafe serving hot and cold drinks, is open 24/7 for studying.

 Third Floor:

-• The Food Hall, where you can grab food or take part in a pub quiz for £1 per person every Tuesday night.
-(Prizes are made up of a portion of the money paid in, so bring your friends).
+- The Food Hall, where you can grab food or participate in a pub quiz for £1 per person every Tuesday night.
+(Prizes comprise some money paid, so bring your friends).

-• The Student Advice Centre- where you can chat to members of the SU team about important issues (or lost property from nights out or sleepy morning lectures).
+- The Student Advice Centre- where you can chat with members of the SU team about important issues (or lost property from nights out or sleepy morning lectures).

 Second Floor